bbauska/W3Cx-3of5/README.md

 12. ctx.fillRect(150, 150, 50, 50);
 13. ctx.fillRect(250, 150, 50, 50);
 ```

-This code is rather ugly isn't it?
-It would have been better  to use a loop...
+<p>This code is rather ugly isn't it?
+It would have been better  to use a loop...</p>

 <h4>Here is function that draws a chessboard:</h4>

 ```
 1.  // n = number of cells per row/column
 2.  function drawCheckboard(n) {